Senzoku Station

 Senzoku Station (洗足駅, Senzoku-eki) is a railway station on the Tokyu Meguro Line in Meguro, Tokyo, Japan, operated by the private railway operator Tokyu Corporation.

 Lines

 Senzoku Station is served by the Tokyu Meguro Line, and lies 6.5 km from the starting point of the line at Meguro.
-Only "Local" all-stations services stop at this station.
+Only local all-stations services stop at Senzoku station.

 Station layout

 This station consists of two opposed side platforms serving two tracks.

 Platforms

 History

 The station opened on 11 March 1923.
+It was developed as an anchor of the Senzoku Garden City, which was itself named after the nearby Senzoku Pond (the namesake of Senzoku-ike Station on the Ikegami Line, about 1 km away).

+Although the tracks were originally at street level, they were moved underground in 1967 in order to avoid a level crossing of Kannana-dori, a major prefectural highway located to the west of the station.
+The next station inbound, Nishi-koyama, was moved underground in 2006, and the northeast side of Senzoku was reconfigured with a new footbridge with elevators to allow traffic to cross.